 the duration.

-The timeout function allows you to specify a time limit for an
+This function allows you to enforce a time limit on the execution of an

-effect's execution.
-If the effect does not complete within the given time, a
+effect.
+If the effect does not complete within the given duration, it fails

 @see ― timeoutFail for a version that raises a custom error.